ANCS 350: Topics in Ancient Studies* – The Fall of Rome

 ART 216: Studies in Visual Culture (Prehistory through the 1750s)

-ART 329: Topics in Art History and Visual Culture* – Desiring Bodies in Renaissance Art; Women in Medieval Art; Saints, Sinners, and Cities: Introduction to Medieval Art and Architecture; Foreign Worlds in Medieval Art
+ART 329: Topics in Art History and Visual Culture* – Desiring Bodies in Renaissance Art; Women in Medieval Art; Saints, Sinners, and Cities: Introduction to Medieval Art and Architecture; Foreign Worlds in Medieval Art; Animating the Middle Ages

 ART 429: Seminar in Art History and Visual Culture*